threefoldfoundation/threefold_data/content/blog/tf_chain/tf_chain.md

 created: 2021-12-15
 ---

 The [third release](https://forum.threefold.io/t/what-is-new-in-tfgrid-3-0/1133/1) of the [ThreeFold Grid](https://library.threefold.me/info/threefold#/technology/threefold__threefold_grid) represents a major step in the decentralization of the People’s Internet with the [Smart Contract for IT](https://library.threefold.me/info/threefold#/technology/threefold__smartcontract_tfgrid3) coming to life on the ThreeFold Blockchain (aka “TF Chain”).
-Built on the Substrate framework, TF Chain represents the layer-0 for all current and future technologies to provision decentralized Internet capacity.
+Built on the Substrate framework, TF Chain represents the layer-0 for all current and future technologies to provide decentralized Internet capacity.

 <br/>